-Valuation of Investment Properties (continued) In determining a property's valuation, the Independent Property Valuer takes into account property specific current information such as the current tenancy agreements and rental income earned from the property.
+Valuation of Investment Properties (continued)

 Assumptions are then applied in relation to capitalisation rates, current market rent and growth (based on available market data and transactions) to arrive at a range of valuation outcomes, from which they derive a point estimate.
 Comparable market information is used where applicable in the valuations of the Group's Investment Properties, with an adjustment to UK regional benchmarks given the smaller nature of the Crown Dependency market.
 The Group has adopted the assessed values determined by the Independent Property Valuer.